MrSamafu/pixhelldeploy/README.md

 # Backlog TODO

 ## Ansible
-- Find a way to manage sensible values, ex: password
-    - you could use ansible-vault
 - Update the deployment to use a distant server if you can and be carefull with the management of the private key to connect